Waste·water n: Water that has been used for domestic or industrial purposes.

 MSD operates and maintains Bullitt County’s smaller treatment plants for full compliance with all regulatory agencies.
 Planning is underway to decommission some smaller treatment plants that have passed their useful life and manage that service through the Derek R. Guthrie Water Quality Treatment Center in Jefferson County.

-Every day, MSD cleans about 153 million gallons of wastewater in Jefferson County at five regional Water Quality Treatment Centers and then releases it into our local waterways.
+Every day, MSD cleans nearly 154 million gallons of wastewater in Jefferson County at five regional Water Quality Treatment Centers and then releases it into our local waterways.

 In 2016, MSD completed a 36-year transition to regional wastewater treatment by closing more than 300 small package treatment centers in Jefferson County.